 (see note below)**

 Note: *A grade of I will automatically roll to an F if remaining coursework is not submitted within the time frame set by your instructor.
 Once the I grade is changed (not later than 100 days after being issued), the assigned grade will be calculated into the cumulative grade point average.

-**The PR grade is an option only for ENG 95 Basic Writing I and ENG 96 Basic Writing II.
+**The PR grade is an option only for ENG 91 Basic Reading, ENG 92 Intermediate Reading, ENG 95 Building Writing Strategies and ENG 96 Preparing for College Writing.
 Other classes are not eligible for this grade type.

 To calculate your cumulative GPA, multiply the credits earned in each 100-200 level class by the grade points per credit, and then total the grade points.
 Divide the total number of grade points by the total number of credits earned in each 100-200 level class, excluding those classes in which you received an I, W, P or AU grade.
 Note that courses numbered below 100 are not considered when calculating your SWIC cumulative GPA regardless of the grade received.